youngbryanyu/simple-app-config/README.md

 MAP = '{"dog": "bark", "cat": "meow"}'
 ```

 Nested data types within the `.env` file also only support nesting of the types `string`, `number`, `boolean`, `Date`, `RegExp`, and `object`.
-See the [API](#api) section for how to directly retrieve environment variables without the need of a configuration file.

 ### JSON Config Files
 Configurations can be stored inside JSON files.
+When the module is imported, your configuration file will be loaded into an in-memory map that mimics the nested structure of JSON.
 The values within your JSON files can reference your environment variables and either expand them as strings or convert them to the desired data types.
 Environment variable expansion and type conversion is supported only for values within the JSON file, and not the keys.
 You can specify whether to expand an environment variable as a string or convert it to a target type using the following notations:
 - `${<environment-variable-name>}`: expands an environment variable as a string if it's valid.
 - `$<environment-variable-name>::<primary-type>:<sub-type-1>:<sub-type-2>`: converts an environment variable to the target primary type.
 Types like `Array`, `Set`, and `Map` will need secondary subtypes specified or else the subtypes will default to `string`.
-If a subtype is specified but unnecessary to convert to the target type it will be ignored (e.g. `string` has no subtype).
+If a subtype is specified but unnecessary to convert to the target type it will be ignored (e.g. `string` has no subtype). `$` must be the first character of the JSON string for this conversion to be applied.

+If you want to use `.` in the key of your configuration variables, your should escape them using a backslash since the module uses `.` as the delimiter when specifying nested configuration values.
+If you want to escape the `$` to prevent expanding an environment variable, you can precede it with a backslash.

 > :warning: If your configuration file references an invalid environment variable, an `UndefinedEnvVarError` will be thrown.
 If you attempt to convert an environment variable referenced in your configuration file to a non-supported type (not a type mentioned), an `UnsupportedTypeError` will be thrown.
 If you attempt converting an environment variable that is formatted badly and/or cannot be converted to the desired target type, a `TypeConversionError` will be thrown.

-If you want to use `.` in the key of your configuration variables, your should escape them using a backslash since the module uses `.` as the delimiter when specifying nested configuration values.
 The supported conversion types are the following which are non-case-sensitive:
 - string
 - number
 - boolean